 Fleet Feet Sports Training 10K is a 12-week program for runners and run/walkers.
 For 2015, we will be offering the following Training 10K Programs:

 The Official Training Program of the 2015 Anthem Star-10K!

 Sponsored by Saucony

 Training starts the week of January 26 with race day on Saturday, April 18.
-Registration is now open!
-Mark your calendars for Orientation Night on Wednesday, January 21 at 7:15pm at Fleet Feet Sports.
+We are already off n' running with the Spring Program and registration is now closed.
 Learn more about the Anthem Star-10K.

 Training 10K for the Star City 10K

 Training starts the first week of September with race day on Saturday, November 21.
 Registration will open in May 2015!
 Mark your calendars for Orientation Night on Wednesday, August 26 at 7:15pm at Fleet Feet Sports.
 Learn more about the Star City Half Marathon.

 Included with registration into the program, participants can expect:

 12 weeks of training for runners & run/walkers